-The following is a brief description of the covered conductor projects planned over the next three years.
-In 2024, Liberty will construct the Celio A and Celio B covered conductor projects with a total mileage of 2.41 miles.
+In 2023, Liberty will construct the Celio A and Celio B covered conductor projects with a total mileage of 2.41 miles.
 Both projects are in the Christmas Valley area of South Lake Tahoe in a HFTD 3 high fire threat district.
 These projects are portions of the 3300 circuit, which is one of the highest risk circuits based on past risk assessments.
 The projects will replace aged overhead distribution with tree wire and new poles as needed.
 The projects were chosen to address wildfire ignition potential and to improve system reliability.

-In 2024, Liberty will construct three covered conductor projects and one microgrid project that includes some covered conductor distribution with a total covered conductor mileage of 4.03 miles.
+Additionally in 2023, Liberty will construct three covered conductor projects with a total additional covered conductor mileage of 3.31 miles.
 The Fallen Leaf B project is a 1.53-mile portion of the 3400 circuit, which is one of the highest risk circuits.
 It is located along the southeast shore of Fallen Leaf Lake in a HFTD 2 high fire threat zone adjacent to an HFTD 3 zone.
 The project will reduce fire risk and improve reliability by replacing aged infrastructure with new poles and tree wire.

-The Tahoe City 7300 Phase 7 (0.85 miles) and Phase 8 (0.95 miles) will be installed in 2024 along the Lake Tahoe west shore in the Homewood and Tahoma area, which is an HFTD 2 area.
+The Tahoe City 7300 Phase 7 (0.85 miles) and Phase 8 (0.95 miles) will also now be installed in 2023 along the Lake Tahoe west shore in the Homewood and Tahoma area, which is an HFTD 2 area.
 These projects will improve a portion of the 7300 circuit with ACS covered conductor to address wildfire mitigation and system reliability.
 The projects will decrease outage times on this circuit by providing the ability for more customer load to be fed by the 3400 circuit out of the Meyers Substation via field switching.

-The Angora Microgrid project, also planned to be constructed in 2024, includes 0.7 miles of tree wire covered conductor.
+The Angora Microgrid project is planned to be constructed in 2024 and includes 0.7 miles of tree wire covered conductor.
 While the details of this project are discussed in the microgrid section, the distribution from the microgrid is included in this section because it will be completed with covered conductor.
 There is 0.7 miles of aged distribution line that will be rerouted and replaced with covered conductor.
 This will address system hardening needs for both wildfire mitigation and reliability.
 This project is a portion of the 3400 circuit which is one of the highest risk circuits.
 It is located in a HFTD 2 high fire threat zone adjacent to an HFTD 3 zone.

-In 2025, Liberty will construct four covered conductor projects with a total mileage of 2.78 miles.
-The Fallen Leaf C and Fallen Leaf D covered conductor projects will be completed in 2025.
-The projects are each approximately 0.8 miles for a total of 1.6 miles of aged distribution line that will be replaced with tree wire covered conductor.
+Also in 2024, Liberty plans to construct two covered conductor projects.
+The Fallen Leaf C and Fallen Leaf D covered conductor projects are each approximately 0.8 miles for a total of 1.6 miles of aged distribution line that will be replaced with tree wire covered conductor.
 Like the previous phases of the Fallen Leaf projects, this is a portion of the 3400 circuit, which is one of the highest risk circuits and it is located along the east side of Fallen Leaf Lake in a HFTD 2 high fire threat zone adjacent to an HFTD 3 zone.
+Liberty is working on the design and permitting for Fallen Leaf C & D in Quarter 3 and Quarter 4 of 2023.